Why we recognise what feels true - Coherence and meaning in design

 Meaning depends on whether something holds together at its core.

-Thisness defines that centre, so what is expressed can be recognised without effort.
+Thisness defines that centre, so what is expressed can be recognised, understood, and trusted over time.

 Rob Hotchkiss